nickyoung-github/pydantic-gubbins/README.md

 Please note that `property` or `cached_property` passed as annotations will be ignored.
 This is because `pydantic` already has special-case logic for them.

-1. The metaclass adds the descriptors onto the the returned type, calls `__set_name__` on all them, and populates `__pydantic_descriptor_fields__`
+1. The metaclass adds the descriptors onto the the returned type, calls `__set_name__` on them, and populates `__pydantic_descriptor_fields__`
-2. The methods on `BaseModel` which access `__dict__` directly have been overridden to extend their functionality to cover descriptor fields
+2. The methods on `BaseModel` which access `__dict__` directly have been overridden to extend their functionality to include descriptor fields
 3. Access to `__dict__` itself is now controlled by a descriptor.
 This implementation is rather low-level and possibly inadvisable.
 The same result might be achieved by using a model validator, however, there are many places in `pydantic` and `pydantic-core` where `__dict__` is accessed directly and I'm not convinced all would be covered by